-The notebook in which Darwin recorded his thoughts on seeing the Galapagos Islands in the Pacific where he made many of the observations that formed his theory of natural selection was stolen in the early 1980s and is still missing.
+The notebook in which Darwin recorded his thoughts on seeing the Galapagos Islands in the Pacific - where he made many of the observations that formed his theory of natural selection - was stolen in the early 1980s and is still missing.
 But the text, transcribed from microfilm, is available in the online archive.
-The Web site also includes the largest Darwin bibliography yet produced.